How to Choose a Security Monitoring Company

 May 14, 2019

-A home security monitoring company is a company that specializes in monitoring your alarm system.
+A security monitoring company is one that specializes in monitoring your alarm system.
 If the system detects an issue, such as a fire, break-in, or another emergency, it notifies a response team at the central monitoring agency, and sometimes, it will even inform emergency responders such as police or firefighters.

-Most reputable monitoring companies can monitor your alarm system no matter what company installed it or what manufacturer made the equipment, provided they can monitor the type of connection you have.
+Most reputable monitoring companies can monitor your alarm system no matter what company installed it or what manufacturer made the equipment, provided they are equipped to monitor the type of connection you have.

 3 Ways to Connect Your Security System to a Monitoring Station

 This is your basic phone connection.
-Many households no longer have a landline, but if you do, it’s one of the most cost-effective options.
-If you live in an area with spotty cellular coverage, you’ll want to consider a landline option.
-The downfall of a landline is that a burglar can cut the phone wire into your house to disconnect your security system.
+While landlines are mostly obsolete, it’s one of the most cost-effective options.
+If your business is in an area with unreliable cellular coverage, you’ll want to consider a landline option.
+The downfall of a landline is that a burglar can cut your home or business’s phone wire to disconnect your security system.

 This is one of the most reliable methods of communicating with your monitoring company and least susceptible to tampering, but it is also the most expensive.